Good Luck (band): Demonstration 2010 and Without Hesitation (2011)

 On March 13, 2010, the band released a four-song EP entitled Demonstration 2010, for digital download and streaming on Bandcamp.
 It includes three original songs and a cover of the 1980s Prince song "When You Were Mine."

 Following Demonstration 2010, the band released a second studio album, Without Hesitation, in 2011.
 The album was recorded mixed between March and July 2011 and released on October 26th, also for streaming and digital download on Bandcamp.
 It was also released by No Idea Records as an LP, CD, and for digital download on November 22, 2011.

 Unlike Into Lake Griffy, in which nearly all lyrics, vocals, and instrumentation were from the band's three members, Without Hesitation features writing and contributions from a number of other musicians and friends of the band, including Justin Hubler on piano and Toby Foster playing euphonium.
 It also features cover art by artist Nate Powell in collaboration with photographer Ben Rains.
-Although Without Hesitation received positive reviews from critics, including from punk zine Some Will Never Know, PunkRockTheory, and Under The Gun Review.
+Without Hesitation received positive reviews from critics, including from punk zine Some Will Never Know, PunkRockTheory, and Under The Gun Review.

 The members of the band have also produced a number of independent, solo, and collaborative work as members of other musical groups.

+Big Dreams, Mister (2025)

+In August 20, 2025, the band announced their third studio album, Big Dreams, Mister, to be released on October 17, 2025 via Lauren Records.

 Tours and live performances

 Following the success of Into Lake Griffy, the band went on a number of tours, including a West Coast tour, East Coast tour and multiple tours in the Midwestern United States.
 They also completed a U.K. tour in 2008.
 The band has said they have a "subdued approach" to touring.

 The band opened for Oregon-based indie band The Thermals in October 2010 at Rhino's Youth Media Center in Bloomington, IN.

 Following the release of Without Hesitation, the band embarked on a tour throughout the Midwestern and Eastern United States in May, 2011.
 The tour included shows with Kind Of Like Spitting, Bomb The Music Industry!, Hop Along, and Algernon Cadwallader, among others.

-Good Luck played at Russian Recording's 15 year anniversary concert on June 30, 2018 in Bloomington, IN, in a rare group performance after effectively disbanding.
-Writing on Facebook and Twitter, "No, this is not a hoax" of the unexpected performance, the band indicated that while they may play more shows together in the future, they have no current plans to do so.
+While Good Luck was no longer an active band, they did still occasionally play a few shows.
+They played at Russian Recording's 15 year anniversary concert on June 30, 2018, in Bloomington, Indiana, in a rare group performance after effectively disbanding.
+Writing on Facebook and Twitter, "No, this is not a hoax" of the unexpected performance, the band indicated that while they may play more shows together in the future, they had no current plans to do so.
+In April 2024, Good Luck played their first show since 2018 in Philadelphia, then another in August 2024 in Brooklyn, New York supporting Jeff Rosenstock, followed by a live-streamed show in October 2024 at the Bloomington, Indiana venue Ducks in a Stack's 20th anniversary.